hunterchung/nba-prediction/README.md

 Here are a few ideas that you can use to get more acquainted as to how this overall process works:

 * Create an additional API resource (e.g. /hello/{proxy+}) and return the name requested through this new path
-* Update unit test to capture that
+* Update unit nba to capture that
 * Package & Deploy

 Next, you can use the following resources to know more about beyond hello world samples and how others structure their Serverless applications: